 The Metro Rail stop closest to the arena was jampacked with riders by 4:50 p.m., and stood motionless for about 6 minutes, apparently because so many people were aboard that the doors weren’t able to close.

-NFTA spokesman C. Douglas Hartmayer said that there were no mechanical problems and that Metro Rail handled the throngs of people as well as could be expected.
+Niagara Frontier Transportation Authority spokesman C. Douglas Hartmayer said there were no mechanical problems, and the Metro Rail handled the throngs of people as well as could be expected.

 “To my knowledge, there was no mechanical problem,” Hartmayer said.
 “It was capacity, and people just have to squeeze in a bit.”

-The brief delay was one of only a few hiccups in what has become almost a routine event for the city, which is hosting the NCAA tourney games for the fifth time since 2000.
+The brief delay was about the only hiccup in what has become almost a routine event for the city, which is hosting the NCAA tournament games for the fifth time since 2000.

 LeFevre and Baker hoofed up Main Street and veered into Archer Restaurant, where a line of other fans followed suit.

-Benjamin Rydzik, manager at Soho Burger Bar on West Chippewa Street, said his restaurant – one of nine bars and restaurants in the Chippewa entertainment district running an arena shuttle – was booked between 5 and 7 p.m.
+Benjamin Rydzik, manager at Soho Burger Bar on West Chippewa Street, said his restaurant – one of nine bars and restaurants in the Chippewa entertainment district running a shuttle to and from the arena – was booked between 5 and 7 p.m.

 For those without reservations, the restaurant opened its patio, equipped with heaters.

-At the Pearl Street Grill & Brewery at Pearl and Seneca streets, even before the game ended, there was an hour wait at the popular downtown venue.
-The multistory restaurant was directing people to its buffet or to the deli in the basement to satisfy hungry customers.
+At Pearl Street Grill & Brewery on Seneca Street, even before the game ended, there was an hour wait at the popular downtown venue.
+The multistory restaurant was directing people to its buffet or the deli in the basement to satisfy hungry customers.